-The deadline to request an absentee ballot is Tuesday, May 26, 2020.
+The deadline to request a mail or absentee ballot is Tuesday, October 31, 2023.

-All voters must be U.S. citizens, be at least 18 years old on Election Day, and have been a resident of Pennsylvania for at least 30 days before the election.
+All voters must be U.S. citizens for at least one month, be at least 18 years old on Election Day, and have been a resident of Pennsylvania for at least 30 days before the election.

 Here’s what people need to know about voting with a criminal conviction in Pennsylvania.
 Please note that this information only applies to Pennsylvania.
 Other states have different laws.

 - People in jail or prison who have been convicted of misdemeanors (must vote with an absentee ballot)

 - People who are under house arrest (must vote with an absentee ballot)

 - People who are on probation or on parole

 - People who are on parole or probation and living in a halfway house or community corrections center (must vote with an absentee ballot and cannot use the address of the halfway house as their registration address.
 Must use previous or future address.)